-You must be accepted as a "DEGREE" status student working toward a degree or certificate in an eligible program.
+You must be an accepted student working toward a degree or certificate in an eligible program of study.

 Be a U.S. citizen or eligible non-citizen.